 *The Complete Jewish Study Bible (recommended for accuracy); note, ‘complete and whole’ as opposed to ‘perfect and entire’; also, ‘perseverance’ vs. ‘patience’.

-Perseverance is a powerful attribute of character, and this lesson belongs to the Path of the Way.
+Perseverance is a powerful attribute of character.
 It can occupy the place of needed knowledge or wisdom until such wisdom arrives.
 Perseverance is an establishment of faith.
-No one argues the perseverance of Jesus.
+No one argues the perseverance of Jesus, for example, nor his faithfulness.

-No matter what circumstances may appear, remember these are outward manifestations, do not abandon your pathway.
+No matter what circumstances may appear, remember these are outward manifestations.
+Do not abandon your pathway, James recommends, but persevere.

 Faith and Desire

 Trust, and do not doubt, “for the doubter is like a wave in the sea being tossed and driven by the wind” (1.6).
 Doubt will fill the vacuum of faith should faith leave (omission), and doubt will eventually become a man’s companion.
-All endeavors in life should be undertaken with a measure of faith.
-Else the person becomes “double-minded*, unstable in all his ways,” (v.9).
+All endeavors in life should be undertaken with a measure of faith, else the person becomes “double-minded*, unstable in all his ways,” (v.9).
 Thus, continuity and perseverance have much in common.
-Perseverance is considered continuing while under stress.
+Perseverance is considered continuing while under stress, or without results.
 Continuity assists daily spiritual expression and behavior in walking in the Way.
 Both perseverance and continuity rely upon faith as a foundation.

 *Faith/Doubt

-In 1.14, James refers to perseverance related to temptation, and “each person is tempted whenever he is dragged off and enticed by the bait of his own desire.* Desire is denoted as bait, and the word of caution ‘dragged off’, lies underneath.
-In modern Christianity, desire is usually taught as simply not engaging the desire.
+In 1.14, James refers to perseverance related to temptation, and “each person is tempted whenever he is dragged off and enticed by the bait of his own desire.“* Desire is denoted as bait, and the word of caution ‘dragged off’, lies underneath.
+In modern Christianity, desire is dealt with by simply not engaging the desire.
 James, however, defines desire as ‘bait’, he defines desire as the person having ownership, it comes from the individual.
-Sowing the seed to end desire or excess would be an action James would approve of.
+Sowing the seed to end improper desires or excess would be an action James would approve of.

 *evil inclination